coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 ## :tada: Introduction

 {% hint style="success" %}
-If you want to support this free educational Cardano content or found the content helpful, visit [cointr.ee to find our donation addresses](https://cointr.ee/coincashew).
+If you want to support this free educational Cardano content or found the content helpful, visit [cointr.ee](https://cointr.ee/coincashew) to find our donation addresses.
 Much appreciated in advance. :pray:

-Technical writing by Paradoxical Sphere and [Change Stake Pool \[CHG\]](https://change.paradoxicalsphere.com)
+Technical writing by [Change Pool \[CHG\]](https://change.paradoxicalsphere.com)
 {% endhint %}

 Input-Output (IOHK) regularly releases new versions of Cardano Node via the `cardano-node` [GitHub repository](https://github.com/input-output-hk/cardano-node).
 Carefully review release notes available in the repository for new features, known issues, technical specifications, related downloads, documentation, changelogs, assets and other details of each new release.